LikeTheSalad/android-stem/README.md

-And that's it, now you'll have to make sure to trigger the task manually whenever you need your resolved strings to get updated by running: `resolvePlaceholders` task or any of its variants depending on your build configuration.
-For example, to run only the debug variant, you'll have to run:
-`resolveDebugPlaceholders`, or if you have flavors setup in your application then you can run `resolve[YourFlavor]DebugPlaceholders` and so on.
+And that's it, now you'll have to make sure to trigger the task manually whenever you need your resolved strings to get updated by running: `resolve[BUILD_VARIANT]Placeholders` depending on your build configuration.
+For example, to run it for the debug variant, you'll have to run: `resolveDebugPlaceholders`, or if you have flavors setup in your application, e.g. say you have 'demo' as a flavor defined, then you can run `resolveDemoDebugPlaceholders` to generate the strings for the demo flavor on the debug variant and so on.